clarencecastillo/NTUOSS-GitWorkshop/README.md

     Implement first and second stanzas
 ```

-By default, Giit lists the commits made in a repository in reverse chronological order, with the most recent ones up on the top.
+By default, Git lists the commits made in a repository in reverse chronological order, with the most recent ones up on the top.
 Each commit is accompanied with its SHA-1 checksum, the name and email of the author, the date written and the commit message.

-#### Good Commit Messages
+### Good Commit Messages

-### Branching

-### Committing
-- Good commit messages
-- Undoing commit messages
-- Git Stash
-- .gitignore
+There isn't a strict do-or-die rule out there that tells you how exactly you should be writing your commit messages but there are some agreed upon guidelines which attempt to standardise this practice.

+For starters, here's a list of tips you may want to keep in mind when writing commit messages:

+1. Limit your commit message to 50 characters
+2. Capitalise the message
+3. Do not end the message with a punctuation
+4. Use the imperative stance
+5. Avoid uninformative messages
+6. Avoid look-elsewhere messages

+One trick that I always use when writing a commit message is to try come up with a statement which completes the phrase `If applied, this commit will ...`.
+This method kinda forces you to write in the imperative stance and encourages you to give a descriptive phrase about the commit.

+In addition, the commit message is conventionally split into the message title and message body using a blank line.
+Though used in practice, this is actually not required especially if the subject title is already sufficient to describe the change.

+Having a good guideline for creating commits and sticking to it makes working with Git and collaborating with other developers a lot easier.

 ### Branching
 - Creating Branches